-Comparing with the MSSM or other SUSY models, the two Abelian groups ${U(1)_Y}$ and ${U(1)_{B-L}}$ in the NB-LSSM produce a new effect called as the gauge kinetic mixing.
-Hence, hypercharge coupling constant $g_1$ is modified in the NB-LSSM as given along with ${U(1)_{B-L}}$ gauge coupling constant $g_B$ and new introduced gauge coupling constant $g_{YB}$ due to the mixing of $Z$ boson and new gauge boson $Z'$\cite{gBgYBB-L}.
-Meanwhile, the gauge kinetic mixing leads to the Higgs mixing as well as the gaugino-higgsinos mixing at tree level, which create contributions to the mass matrices such as Higgs boson, neutralino, squarks and sleptons.
-All of these can influence the theoretical predictions of Higgs mass and corresponding Higgs decays in the NB-LSSM.
+Compared with the MSSM and other SUSY models, the coexistence of the two Abelian groups ${U(1)_Y}$ and ${U(1)_{B-L}}$ in the NB-LSSM induces a new phenomenon known as gauge kinetic mixing.
+As a result, the hypercharge coupling $g_1$ is modified in the NB-LSSM, and the gauge sector is characterized by three couplings: $g_1$, the ${U(1)_{B-L}}$ gauge coupling $g_B$ and the mixing coupling $g_{YB}$, associated with mixing between the $Z$ boson and the new gauge boson $Z'$\cite{gBgYBB-L}.
+This gauge kinetic mixing also leads to Higgs mixing and gaugino-higgsino mixing at tree level, thereby affecting the mass matrices of the Higgs bosons, neutralinos, squarks and sleptons.
+Consequently, these effects can significantly influence the Higgs mass spectrum and the predictions for Higgs decays in the NB-LSSM.